YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda15/README.md

 >> Containerized-Data-Importer (CDI) is a persistent storage management add-on for Kubernetes.
 It's primary goal is to provide a declarative way to build Virtual Machine Disks on PVCs for Kubevirt VMs.
 More information here: https://github.com/kubevirt/containerized-data-importer

-Creating a book disk can be achieved easily in a few steps:
+Creating a boot disk can be achieved easily in a few steps:
 - create a PVC with the annotation _cdi.kubevirt.io/storage.upload.target: ""_
 - this will trigger the launch of a _cdi-upload_ pod
-- use virtcl image-upload to copy an image onto the PVC.
+- use virtcl image-upload to copy an image onto the PVC
+- this will trigger the creation of a temporary _scratch_ PVC
 - once the operation is done and successful, the _cdi-upload_ pod will be terminated

 Installe the CDI is pretty straightforward.
 First deploy the operator in its own namespace _cdi_: